-More than 290,000 people have been forced to leave their homes across Kenya after heavy rains and flooding washed away whole villages.
+More than 290,000 people have been forced to leave their homes across Kenya after heavy rains and floodings washed away whole villages last March.

-Farmland has been ruined.
+Farmland was covered in a layer of silt.
 Goats and hens drowned and grazing pasture is now under water.
 Lives and livelihoods have been hit hard.

 We supported 2,000 families in Kenya with vital aid, but we’re determined to help as many families as we can, in Kenya and around the world.
 Will you help?

 On the Ground

 Our teams have visited two different counties to understand the problems that families are facing right now.

 Families that used to live in Malimo village were forced to leave their homes when the floodwater swept through.